-This easy Homemade Granola Recipe with honey is full of easy to find ingredients with lots of variations!
+This easy Homemade Granola Recipe with is full of easy to find ingredients, and has lots of variations.
 It is a crunchy granola recipe that is going to feel like such a healthy start to the day.
-It is full of flavor and addictive!

 This is a pretty standard formula that is easy to follow and easy to customize to what you are craving.

 - Old Fashioned Oats: Make sure you buy old fashioned oats not quick cooking, read more on this below.

 - Honey: Not only does this bring some sweetness to the recipes, it also helps hold the granola together.

 - Vegetable Oil: This is what helps crisp up the granola as it bakes and gives it that great crunch.
 See the note in the recipe card about lessening the oil.
 I haven’t tried this with other oils, but given the low cooking temperature here, they should work fine.

 - Nuts: These help add protein to the granola and you can use so many different varieties.
 I prefer pecans or almonds.
 If you are serving someone with a nut allergy, consider swapping these to seeds like pumpkin or sunflower.

 - Dried Fruit: Add this after baking.
 Raisins, dried cranberries, and dried pineapple are all great choices!